IIIF/api/source/api/presentation/3.0/index.md

 While any resource _MAY_ be the `target` of an Annotation, this specification defines only motivations for Annotations that target Canvases.
 These motivations allow clients to determine how the Annotation should be rendered, by distinguishing between Annotations that provide the content of the Canvas, from ones with externally defined motivations which are typically comments about the Canvas.

-Additional motivations may be added to the Annotation to further clarify the intent, drawn from [extensions][ldce] or other sources.
+Additional motivations may be added to the Annotation to further clarify the intent, drawn from [extensions][prezi3-ldce] or other sources.
 Clients _MUST_ ignore motivation values that they do not understand.
 Other motivation values given in the Web Annotation specification _SHOULD_ be used where appropriate, and examples are given in the [Presentation API Cookbook][cookbook].

 > | Value | Description |
 | ----- | ----------- |